Cosmian/cloudproof_flutter/README.md

 If building with `cargo lipo` on Linux we only get `aarch64-apple-ios` and `x86_64-apple-ios`.

 On codemagic.io:
-- `aarch64-apple-ios` is failing with "ld: in /Users/builder/clone/ios/libcover_crypt.a(cover_crypt.cover_crypt.aea4b2d2-cgu.0.rcgu.o), building for iOS Simulator, but linking in object file built for iOS, file '/Users/builder/clone/ios/libcover_crypt.a' for architecture arm64"
+- `aarch64-apple-ios` is failing with "ld: in /Users/builder/clone/ios/libcosmian_cover_crypt.a(cover_crypt.cover_crypt.aea4b2d2-cgu.0.rcgu.o), building for iOS Simulator, but linking in object file built for iOS, file '/Users/builder/clone/ios/libcosmian_cover_crypt.a' for architecture arm64"
-- `x86_64-apple-ios` is failing with "ld: warning: ignoring file /Users/builder/clone/ios/libcover_crypt.a, building for iOS Simulator-arm64 but attempting to link with file built for iOS Simulator-x86_64"
+- `x86_64-apple-ios` is failing with "ld: warning: ignoring file /Users/builder/clone/ios/libcosmian_cover_crypt.a, building for iOS Simulator-arm64 but attempting to link with file built for iOS Simulator-x86_64"

-We need to try with `universal` native lib.

-It may be required to add all FFI calls inside `ios/Classes/CloudproofPlugin.swift` (See :PreventTreeShaking).
-If it's not required please remove the test call.
+To make the flutter build succeed, 3 prerequisites are needed:
+- declaring headers (CoverCrypt and Findex) in CloudproofPlugin.h (concat both headers)
+- call artificially 1 function of each native library in SwiftCloudproofPlugin.swift
+- use universal ios build: copy both .a in `cloudproof_flutter/ios`